tudorzgureanu/scala-kafka-protobuf/README.md

 // the rest of the messages ..
 ```
 Each protobuf compiler will generate these classes in its own way along with an enum or some class hierarchy for the `oneof` cases (depending on the language).
-Usually it will also generate a special Empty case (in Scala, Java and C# at least, the name varies per language) to handle invalid or missing messages.
+Usually it will also generate a special Empty case (in Scala, Java and C# at least, the name varies per language) to handle invalid or missing messages (cases).

 # Tech stack